 - Data - Unless you are planning to use mobile data sparingly, you need to have unlimited data with 5G deals - or at least a generous data allowance like 10 or 20GB.
 Our experiences with 5G show that you eat through data fairly rapidly.

 - Upfront cost - You may be better off paying more upfront for a phone or buying one outright SIM-free and then adding a 5G plan yourself.

 - Explore cheaper alternatives - Unless you're keen to have a phone from a particular brand, shop around.
 The price differences between networks are quite sizeable, even for the same device.

 What to look for in a 5G phone

 - Only the features you need - 5G phones are mostly quite expensive, so it's important to choose one that actually suits your needs rather than going for the best one on a super-expensive deal.
-A classic example of this is with the Samsung Galaxy Note 10+ 5G; if you don't need the S-Pen stylus that comes with it then plump for something else instead.

 - Camera - It's fair to say that the cameras on all of the below phones are strong, but it's worth looking up more information and camera samples if you want to take particular styles of photos.
 Night Mode is a particular strength of some handsets but still a weakness of others - make sure you're getting something that you want, especially if you're paying a lot of money for a 5G device.